 \subsection{Greedy Algorithm}

-In the adaptive design literature, there are many proposals for the cadence at which treatment assignment rules are updated.
-Many approaches consider a ``pilot" or ``warm-up" phase in which treatment assignments are non-adaptive and equal across arms, with the information collected in this phase used to determine a single assignment rule for the latter experimental phase \citep{blackwell2022batch, cai2024performance, tabord2018stratification, hahn2011adaptive}.
-Alternatively, treatment assignment rules may be updated in batches \citep{LiOwen2024, zhang2020inference} or recomputed sequentially with each new arrival \citep{kato2020efficient, dai2023clip}.
+In the adaptive design literature, there are several different proposals for the cadence at which treatment assignment rules are updated.
+Many approaches consider a ``pilot" or ``warm-up" phase in which treatment assignments are non-adaptive and equally frequent across arms, with the information collected in this phase used to determine a single assignment rule for the latter experimental phase \citep{blackwell2022batch, cai2024performance, tabord2018stratification, hahn2011adaptive}.
+Alternatively, treatment assignment rules may be updated in batches \citep{LiOwen2024, zhang2020inference, zhao2023adaptive} or recomputed sequentially with each new arrival \citep{kato2020efficient, dai2023clip}.

 We propose a simple, greedy algorithm that combines several of these approaches.
 Suppose the adaptive experiment is pre-specified to involve $N$ total units.
-For the first $N_{\text{burn-in}} \ll N$ arrivals, we assign the treatment according to complete randomization, with equal probability of receiving the control or any of the $K$ active treatments.
-Denote as $\hbstau^{(i)}$ the causal estimates after arrival $i$ (computed using the difference-in-mean estimator), and $\boldsymbol{\hat V^{(i)}}$ the estimated potential outcome variances after arrival $i$ (computed using the standard sample variance formula).
-Moreover, let
+For the first $N_{\text{warm-up}} \ll N$ arrivals, we assign the treatment according to complete randomization, with equal probability of receiving the control or any of the $K$ active treatments.
+Denote as $\hbstau^{(i)}$ the causal estimates after arrival $i$ (computed using the difference-in-means estimator), and $\boldsymbol{\hat V^{(i)}}$ the estimated potential outcome variances after arrival $i$ (computed using the standard sample variance formula).
+Let

 represent the total number of units assigned to each arm after arrival $i$, and let $\boldsymbol e_k \in \mathbb{R}^{K + 1}$ be the vector whose $(k + 1)^\text{th}$ entry is 1 and whose other entries are $0$.
-For $i$ such that $N_{\text{burn-in}} < i \leq N$, we assign treatment according to the deterministic rule:
+For $i$ such that $N_{\text{warm-up}} < i \leq N$, we assign treatment according to the deterministic rule: